drakelamyh/Git-Master/Git.md

 `git push origin main`

-Use this command instead of main branch is named as * master instead.
+Use this command instead if top branch is named as * master instead.

 `git push origin master`